Natasha N. Jones

 MA in Technical and Professional Communication, Auburn University

 Jones, N. (2017).
 Rhetorical narratives of black entrepreneurs: The business of race, agency, and cultural empowerment.
 Journal of Business and Technical Communication, 31(3), 319-349.
-(Included in the 2018 CCCC Best Original Collection of Essays in Technical and Scientific Communication)
+(In CCCC Best Original Collection of Essays in Technical and Scientific Communication, 2018)

-Jones, N., Moore, K. & Walton, R. (2016).
-Disrupting the past to disrupt the future: An ante narrative of technical communication.
+Jones, N., Moore, K., & Walton, R. (2016).
+Disrupting the past to disrupt the future: An antenarrative of technical communication.
 Technical Communication Quarterly, 25(4), 211-229.
-(2017 Nell Ann Pickett Award and 2018 CCCC Technical and Scientific Communication Award for Best Article on Philosophy or Theory)
+(Nell Ann Pickett Award, 2017 and CCCC Technical and Scientific Communication Award for Best Article on Philosophy or Theory, 2018)

 Jones, N. (2016) The technical communicator as advocate: Integrating a social justice approach in technical communication.
 Journal of Technical Writing and Communication, 46(3), 342-361.